kaustubhneemkar/skillstream-ai/README.md

 - **Database management**: Reseed with sample data
 - **Asset management**: Full CRUD operations

+### 6. AI Engagement & Bio-Feedback Core
+A proactive monitoring layer that bridges the gap between physical presence and mental engagement:
+Edge-Processed Vision: Uses OpenCV with Haar Cascade Classifiers to track learner gaze and focus states locally on the device (Privacy-First).
+WebSocket State Syncing: Maintains a <50ms latency connection between the Python sensor and the React dashboard to trigger instant pauses.
+Gemini-Powered Interventions: When "Boredom" (distraction) is detected, the system fetches the current video transcript and uses Gemini 1.5 Flash to generate a one-sentence "Smart Recap" to catch the user up.

 ---

 ## 🧠 How the Adaptive Engine Works